Diogenes2001/Autobot/README.md

 To run the model:

+Unzip the files in the `data` folder and place them in the main directory.
 Make sure you have pip installed, then run

 `pip install tensorflow`